-In addition to focusing on meat types you purchase, prepare your meats using cooking methods like baking, roasting, or stir-frying, compared to flame-grilling.
+In addition to focusing on meat types you purchase, prepare your meats using cooking methods like baking, stewing, steaming, or stir-frying.

 While there are some risk factors beyond your control, such as family history, type 2 diabetes is largely preventable by making lifestyle adjustments.
 Some of the ways you can prevent type 2 diabetes include:

 - Maintaining a moderate weight.
 If you’re a person who is overweight, losing even 5 percent of your weight can help reduce your risks for prediabetes.

 - Eating a balanced diet.
 Eat a variety of fruits, vegetables, and whole grains.

 - Choosing lean proteins.
 These include fish, chicken, turkey, and non-meat sources such as eggs, tofu, and yogurt.

 - Engaging in regular physical activity.
 This might include walking, jogging, or taking an exercise class.

 If you aren’t sure where to start, talk to your doctor.

 Type 2 diabetes symptoms can be slow and subtle.
 Some people don’t have them at all.
 Sometimes, you may not recognize them until your condition is more advanced.
 Talk to your doctor if you experience the following potential diabetes symptoms: